avrilcoghlan/vibriowatch/docs/source/vibriogenomes.rst

 Next we'll tell you about Pathogenwatch, and its *V. cholerae* component, which we call **VibrioWatch**.

 `Pathogenwatch`_ is a website that can be used as a global platform for genomic surveillance of pathogens of humans.
-It has been developed by the Centre for Genomic Pathogen Surveillance.
-So far, Pathogenwatch includes almost 322,000 genomes for pathogens that cause worldwide problems.
+It has been developed by the `Centre for Genomic Pathogen Surveillance`_ at Oxford University.
+So far, Pathogenwatch includes almost 322,000 genomes for pathogens that cause worldwide problems (as of early 2023).
 This is a phylogenetic tree (tree adapted from `Avican et al 2021`_) of some major bacterial pathogens of humans, showing the number of genomes (as of January 2023) that are in Pathogenwatch so far for those species:

 .. image:: Picture20.png
   :width: 500